ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### ...and it's gone

-Unfortunately, it turned out that The DAO was [affected](https://blog.b9lab.com/the-dao-hack-in-eight-minutes-94919018692d) by the reentrancy bug after all.
-Just as with real world contracts, the devil, as they say, is in the details.
-On [line 666](https://github.com/TheDAO/DAO-1.0/blob/master/DAO.sol#L666-L670) an exploit lay dormant, waiting for a sharp-eyed programmer for someone to grab the loot.
+Just as with real world contracts, the devil is in the details, and it turned out that The DAO was [affected](https://blog.b9lab.com/the-dao-hack-in-eight-minutes-94919018692d) by the reentrancy bug after all.
+On [line 666](https://github.com/TheDAO/DAO-1.0/blob/master/DAO.sol#L666-L670) an exploit lay dormant, and that huge amount of raised ETH was sitting there waiting for a sharp-eyed programmer to nab.

 A few days later, one or more attackers began to drain The DAO, and just like a piece of string tied to a coin, used specially crafted contracts to repeatedly call The DAO's split function to extract away more ETH than its contract authors _intended_ to allow.